How To Use Slicers In Excel

 The Slicer tab appears whenever your cursor is on a slicer.
 The options here allow you to change settings, formats, arrangement, and sizing.

-See also How to use Power Query in Excel
+See also How to Define a Custom Number Format in Excel

 Some useful features on this ribbon are: